ralphlange/opcUaUnifiedAutomation/README.md

 ## Installation

-Depending on your linux installation, install *libcrypto*
+* Depending on your linux installation, install *libcrypto*

+To prevent local settings from being traced by git create your local configuration files.
+They will be ignored by git:

-Set in *configure/RELEASE* EPICS_BASE variable to your EPICS installation.
+* Create file *configure/RELEASE.local* and set *EPICS_BASE* variable to your EPICS installation.

-Set in *configure/CONFIG_SITE* UASDK variable to your UA-SDK installation.
+* Create file *configure/CONFIG_SITE.local* and set *UASDK* variable to your UA-SDK installation.

 ## Features